Cheltenham: Churches

 The first parish church is Cheltenham Minster, St Mary's, which is the only surviving medieval building in the town.
 As a result of expansion of the population, absorption of surrounding villages, and the efforts of both evangelical and Anglo-Catholic missions, the town has a large number of other parish churches, including Trinity Church and All Saints', Pittville, where the composer Gustav Holst's father was the organist.

 St Gregory's Roman Catholic church is an example of the work of the architect Charles Hansom.
 The Gothic Revival building was built 1854–57, the porch was added in 1859, the tower and spire were completed in 1861 and the nave was extended to join the tower in 1877.
-The church's s stained glass is by Hardman & Co.
+The church's stained glass is by Hardman & Co.

 Bell ringing

 The town has three rings of bells hung for change ringing.
-One is located in St Mark's Church - a ring of 8 bells, with the heaviest being some 16cwt.
+One is located in St Mark's Church – a ring of 8 bells, with the heaviest being some 16cwt.
 These were originally a ring of 5 bells cast at John Taylor of Loughborough in 1885, extensively overhauled and augmented in 8 in 2007.
 Another is at St. Christopher's (Warden Hill), the lightest ring of church bells in the world.
 The other is a ring of 12 bells hung in St. Mary's Church (the Minster).
 These were the venue in 2008 for the eliminators of the National 12 Bell Striking contest, in which teams of campanologists from around the world compete to win the Taylor Trophy.
 In 2017 the old ring of 12 was completely replaced with new bells cast by John Taylor & Co.
 The tenor bell is just over a ton in weight, and the new ring also includes a thirteenth bell, a sharp 2nd, to provide a lighter 8.
 The towers in the locality of Cheltenham belong to the Cheltenham branch of the Gloucester & Bristol Diocesan Association of Church Bell Ringers.